Back to California

 AB 2453, as amended, Michelle Rodriguez.

+Existing law regulates the operation of recreational off-highway motor vehicles on lands, other than a highway, that are open and accessible to the public.
 Existing law generally prohibits a motor vehicle from being driven upon a highway unless it is registered.
 However, existing law authorizes off-highway motor vehicles that are issued identification plates or devices to cross highways in certain situations, including, among others, a peace officer operating an off-highway motor vehicle in an emergency response situation.

 This bill would expand the above-described provision to additionally authorize first responders, as defined, to operate off-highway motor vehicles in an emergency response situation.
-The bill would also authorize
+The bill would also authorize peace officers and first responders to operate off-highway motor vehicles upon a highway, at a distance not to

-peace officers and first responders to operate off-highway motor vehicles upon a highway, at a distance not to exceed 5 miles, for the purpose of accessing off-highway recreational areas or locations of patrol, within jurisdictions that have adopted a policy or plan for the operation of those off-highway motor vehicles pursuant to the provisions described below.
+exceed 5 miles, for the purpose of accessing off-highway recreational areas or locations of patrol, within jurisdictions that have adopted a policy or plan for the operation of those off-highway motor vehicles pursuant to the provisions described below.
 The bill would require peace officers and first responders operating off-highway motor vehicles pursuant to these provisions to comply with the terms and requirements of the policy or plan adopted by the applicable local authority.

 Existing law prohibits a local authority from enacting or enforcing an ordinance on matters covered by the Vehicle Code unless expressly authorized by the Vehicle Code.
-Existing law authorizes local authorities to adopt rules and regulations by ordinance or resolution
+Existing law authorizes local authorities to adopt rules and regulations by ordinance or resolution regarding specified matters.

-This bill would authorize a local authority to regulate the operation of off-highway motor vehicles subject to identification by peace officers and first responders upon highways within the local authority’s jurisdiction while performing official duties subject to specified requirements.
+responders upon highways within the local authority’s jurisdiction while performing official duties subject to specified requirements.
 Among those requirements, the bill would require a local authority, after public review, to adopt a policy or plan for the operation of off-highway motor vehicles by peace officers and first responders while performing official duties and to make the policy or plan available to the public on its internet website.
-The bill would also require the policy or plan to include, among other things, a requirement that off-highway motor vehicles may only be operated upon a highway for up to 5 miles for the purpose of accessing an off-highway recreational
+The bill would also require the policy or plan to include, among other things, a requirement that off-highway motor vehicles may only be operated upon a highway for up to 5 miles for the purpose of accessing an off-highway recreational area or a location of patrol.

 Current Bill Text